bibliadelpueblo/BibliaLibre/Bibles/Spanish.ReinaValera1909/src/framework.md

 ^0^
 ### La infidelidad de Israel a Dios representada visiblemente por el pacto matrimonial del profeta con una esposa infiel
 ^1^ ^a^ ^a^[**1:1** Is 1,1; 2Re 14,23; Am 1,1] \ ^2^ ^a^ ^a^[**1:2** Os 3,1] \ ^3^ \ ^4^ ^a^ ^5^ ^a^[**1:4** 2Re 10,30] \ ^6^ \ ^7^ \ ^8^ \ ^9^ ^a^ ^a^[**1:9** Os 2,3; Os 2,25]
-### Un día, después de circunstancias más felices, los tres nombres desafortunados experimentarán una reinterpretación favorable.
+### Un día, después de circunstancias más felices, los tres nombres desafortunados experimentarán una reinterpretación favorable

 ## 2
 ^1^